Writing test examples

 In TVM, integer

-can be in the range -2256 < x < 2256.
-If the value during the calculation went beyond this range, then 4 exit code is thrown.
+values can range from -2256 < x < 2256.
+If a value exceeds this range during calculation, exit code 4 is thrown.

 Compute Phase | exit code = 5

-value went beyond the expected range, then 5 exit code is thrown.
-For example, if a negative value was used in the .store_uint()
+value exceeds the expected range, exit code 5 is thrown.
+For example, if a negative value is used in the .store_uint()

 function.